-Accordingly, Council has adopted the Resilient Sydney Strategy which seeks to address a more holistic and community-based approach to the impacts of urban and natural hazards, as well as climate change.
+Accordingly, Council has adopted the Resilient Sydney Strategy which seeks to address a more holistic and community based approach to the impacts of urban and natural hazards, as well as climate change.
+As part of the Strategy, the community identified the major shocks (single-event disasters) and stresses (reoccurring pressures) that impact on their ability to thrive in good times and in bad.
+Heat was identified as the most significant impact to their resilience.

-As part of the Strategy, the community identified heat as the most significant impact to their resilience.
 Temperatures are increasing as a result of climate change, and the intensification of development through urban release and urban renewal activities.
 These activities modify our landscape through increasing the presence of hard surfaces such as roads, rooftops and driveways which absorb, hold and re-radiate heat.
 In addition to heat, heatwaves are becoming more prominent.
 The elderly, children, those with existing medical conditions and the disadvantaged are particularly vulnerable.
 Heatwaves kill more Australians each year than any other natural disaster and place an additional burden on the economy leading to increased energy costs, placing additional financial burdens on household budgets.
-Heatwaves are also placing considerable stress on the natural environment, particularly plants and animals, and increasing the temperature of urban waterways and creeks
+Heatwaves are also placing considerable stress on the natural environment, particularly plants and animals, and increasing the temperature of urban waterways and the LGA experienced three heatwaves.
+During one heatwave event, maximum daily air temperatures